See also: User Guide & Reference Manuals.

 Using an older version of the Room Alert Monitor web interface?
 Please click here for the appropriate FAQ.
 The tracing feature is a very useful tool that can be used to assist in troubleshooting issues with your Room Alert Monitor.

 Using an older version of the Room Alert Monitor web interface?
 Please click here for the appropriate FAQ.
-By default, your Room Alert monitor obtains the date and time from an Internet NTP time server at time.nist.gov.
-This means that in order to display the correct time, your Room Alert monitor must be able to: connect to […]
+By default, your Room Alert monitor obtains the date and time from an Internet NTP time server: This means that in order to display the correct time, your Room Alert monitor must be able to: Alternatively, you may […]

 Using an older version of the Room Alert Monitor web interface?
 Please click here for the appropriate FAQ.
 The Room Alert 4E is the only device in our product line that can receive SNMP traps from other network devices (such as printers, fax machines, etc.).
 If this is not a feature you wish to have […]